 My name is Charles.

 I’m the mastermind behind the assortment of megalomechanical creations on etotheipiplusone.net.
 I have been an electromechanical hobbyist – tinkering, designing, and making (nothing I would yet call inventing) – since 2000.
 Like many of my peers, I was inspired to pursue robotics as a hobby by the television show Battlebots, on which I was a contestant in 2015 and 2016.
-Through all of my adventuring in combat robotics and elsewhere, I have become a reasonably competent self-taught mechanical and electronics engineer deranged engineering hacker ninja.
+Through all of my adventuring in combat robotics and elsewhere, I have become a reasonably competent self-taught mechanical and electronics engineer and mentor to aspiring designers & builders.

 I attended the Massachusetts Institute of Technology for my Bachelor’s Degree (S.B.) in Mechanical Engineering and worked towards a Masters (S.M.) thereafter.
 I left the Masters program at MIT in Fall 2012 to take on an instructor & mentor role for undergraduates in Mechanical Engineering through my 2.00gokart experiment: concocting an electric vehicle design class for undergraduates with the end goal of forming a practical, multidiscipline design process foundation early on.
-My associations with the Mechanical Engineering department has seen me in far-out places such as Singapore and Monaco.
+My associations with the Mechanical Engineering department and MIT-SUTD Collaboration has seen me in far-out places such as Singapore and Monaco.

-At MIT, with its abundance of resources, I’ve expanded my project horizon from combat robots to include electric vehicle technology, satisfying my obsessive desire to build things which move quickly, but optimally contributing to future mobility and transportation solutions.
+At MIT, with its abundance of resources, I expanded my project horizon from combat robots to include electric vehicle technology, satisfying my obsessive desire to build things which move quickly, but optimally contributing to future mobility and transportation solutions.
 I’m also involved pretty heavily in our on-campus hackerspace MITERS, where we provide students, staff, and MIT community members with a common place to build our collective heads off, away from the departments and laboratories.
 In 2013, I became the fabrication shop instructor for a the MIT-SUTD Collaboration (MIT International Design Centre) from my affiliations during graduate school, where I teach students the skills they need to engineer and make.
 I am the current Director of the Postmodern Robotics Research Group.
 I currently am a mechatronics engineering consultant, working primarily in robotic power and drive systems.